Cheilocostus speciosus

 Cheilocostus speciosus, or crêpe ginger, is a species of flowering plant in the family Costaceae.
 Some botanists have now revived the synonym Hellenia speciosa for this species.

 It is native to southeast Asia and surrounding regions, from India to China to Queensland, It is especially common on the Greater Sunda Islands in Indonesia.
-It is also reportedly naturalized in Puerto Rico, Mauritius, Réunion, Fiji, Hawaii, Costa Rica, Belize, Melanesia, Micronesia, and the West Indies.
+It is also reportedly naturalised in Puerto Rico, Mauritius, Réunion, Fiji, Hawaii, Costa Rica, Belize, Melanesia, Micronesia, and the West Indies.
 It is widely cultivated as an ornamental.